 Contacting New Reedies by Email

-Contacting by Phone
+Contacting New Reedies by Phone

-A cell phone with a long-distance calling plan is the best option for students to call home and be in touch with friends on and off campus.
+A cell phone with a long-distance calling plan is the best option for students who want to call home and be in touch with friends on and off campus.
 Most students bring a cell phone from home and often have numbers from outside the area.
 All of the residence halls have phones with local service in hallways and social rooms.